 - Pharmacists cannot collect specimens using nasopharyngeal (NP) swabbing

-- Refer to Testing of Individual in Pharmacies
+- Refer to COVID-19 Provincial Testing Guidance (MOH)

 - Any person can collect specimens for COVID-19 point-of-care testing (POCT)